10 Easy Alternatives to a Grass Lawn

 Lush green lawns have long been the anchor of outdoor landscaping.
 However, with today's focus on protecting our natural resources (and reducing maintenance), many homeowners are choosing alternatives to grass lawns.

 Synthetic grass, also known as artificial grass or turf, is viable as an alternative to grass lawns.
 The material has the same look and texture as natural grass.
 Three types to consider include nylon, polyethylene, polypropylene.
 The amount of traffic the lawn receives will help determine the type of material best suited for your home.
 Polyethylene is soft, vibrant in color and resilient.
 Nylon is strong, allowing it to maintain its shape, and can withstand high temperatures.
 Polypropylene, while less costly, does not have the durability or resilience of the other two.
-Plus: Add a low-maintenance water feature to your yard, too!
+Make sure to remember these tips before you start your artificial grass installation.

 Mulch comes in a variety of materials, which allows for creative landscape designs using different textures and colors.
 Mulch provides additional benefits as one of the alternatives to grass lawns such as moisture retention, weed control, protection against erosion, heat retention and protection of root systems.
 If the yard is being landscaped with features such as flower or rock gardens, mulch is ideal for creating pathways throughout the yard.
 The types of mulch include wood chips, shredded bark, sawdust, pine needles and straw mulch.
+However, remember to replace the mulch on time.
 Another alternative material is rubber mulch made with recycled tires.
-It is long-lasting, permeable and doesn't attract bugs.
+It is long-lasting, permeable and doesn’t attract bugs.

 Gravel is another alternative to grass lawn.
 There is a wide range of stone types to choose from such as crushed granite, stone pebbles, river rocks, decomposed granite, pea gravel.
 There are many advantages for using these materials that include color and texture variety, availability, price range from inexpensive to high-end and durability.
 Stone-based materials do not attract bugs, don’t decompose due to the elements, and are long-lasting.
 One thing to consider is that over time, gravel will start to sink into the soil.